amandeepmittal/amanhimself.dev/src/pages/about.md

 title: 'About'
 ---

-_Last Update: November 30, 2024_
+_Last Update: November 1, 2025_

-I’m Aman Mittal, a documentarian and developer.
-I love to explore and write about different technologies.
-My journey in the tech world started as a consultant and a Developer Advocate and has evolved through various roles in content development and technical writing.
+I’m Aman Mittal, a technical writer based in Delhi, India.
+I explore and write about different technologies.

+My journey in the tech world started as a consultant and a Developer Advocate and has evolved through roles in content development and technical writing.

+You can reach out to me by [email](mailto:amanmittal.work@gmail.com) or [LinkedIn](https://www.linkedin.com/in/aman-mittal-05a239117/).

 <div>
   <img src="/avatar.jpg" alt="Aman Mittal avatar" class="sm:w-1/3 mx-auto rounded-xl" />